 If you’re looking to print your own invitations at home on “normal” card-stock paper, you’ll notice something.
 Your printed invitations are dull!
 Because I make party decorations, I am always looking for the best paper to print invitations, as well as welcome signs, food signs, and banners.
-However, when I used regular card stock paper, the printed invitations weren’t as vibrant as I would like.
-So let’s talk about the Best Paper to Print Invitations and enlarged prints at home.
+And if you’ve read about The Best Printer to Print Heavy Cardstock, then you know I’m well versed in this whole “printing thing”.
+However, when I used regular card stock paper – even on my amazing printer – the printed invitations weren’t as vibrant as I would like.
+So let’s talk about The Best Paper to Print Invitations at Home.

 Please note, this page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.
 For additional information, please see my privacy and disclosures page.

 As mentioned, I love creating invitations and other printed items for parties!
 And I create a LOT of them!
 However, in this digital world, people are looking to print your own invitations by purchasing digital invitations online.
 For example, they might buy a digital invitation from my Etsy shop or with one of my custom parties.
 Therefore, people are then faced with the perplexing question of where and how to print your own invitations.
 So I wanted to share with you The Best Paper to Print Invitations and other prints at home.